Pink-Programmer/AI-Application/README.md

 As soon as the stop conditions are met, a leaf node is created instead of a decision node.
 The leaf node determines the class affiliation of the respective root in the Decision Tree.

 After the Decision Tree has been created, a data point is classified based on the conditions of the decision nodes.
 Depending on the condition, a specific branch in the Decision Tree is followed.
-The leaf node that is reached at the end determines the predicted class.
+The leaf node that is reached at the end determines the predicted class (Dash, 2022).
 The following image shows how a class of a data point is determined.

 <img width="500" alt="image" src="https://github.com/Pink-Programmer/AI-Application/assets/148310919/13a0d9c2-df45-4810-84af-4807b932d398">

-Figure 5 - The process of prediction with a Decision Tree
+Figure 5 - The process of prediction with a Decision Tree referring to (Dash, 2022)

 ### G.	Function of a Random Forest